IBM/aspera-cli/README.md

 Command execution will result in output (terminal, stdout/stderr).
 The information displayed depends on the action.

+To redirect results to a file, use option `output`.

 #### Types of output data

 Depending on action, the output will contain: